vmware/terraform-provider-vcfa/website/docs/r/rights_bundle.html.markdown

 }
 ```

-You can import such rights bundle into terraform state using this command
+You can import such Rights Bundle into terraform state using this command

 ```
 terraform import vcfa_rights_bundle.default-set "Default Rights Bundle"